A success timeline featuring the most significant achievements of Muhammad Ali.

 In June 2007, Muhammad Ali received an honorary doctorate of humanities at Princeton University's 260th graduation ceremony.

 On July 27, 2012, Muhammad Ali was a titular bearer of the Olympic flag during the opening ceremonies of the 2012 Summer Olympics in London.
-The same year, he was awarded the Philadelphia Liberty Medal in recognition of his lifelong efforts in activism, philanthropy and humanitarianism.
+Due to his Parkinson's syndrome, he was helped to his feet by his wife.

 In 2015, Sports Illustrated renamed its Sportsman Legacy Award to the Sports Illustrated's Muhammad Ali Legacy Award.

-In 2015, a Harris Poll found that Ali was one of the three most recognizable athletes in the United States, along with Michael Jordan and Babe Ruth.
+In 2015, a Harris Poll found that Ali was one of the three most recognizable athletes in the United States, alongside Michael Jordan and Babe Ruth, highlighting his enduring fame and cultural significance.

-In 2016, the Society of Voice Arts and Sciences created the Muhammad Ali Voice of Humanity Honor, which is presented at its annual Voice Arts Awards.
+In 2016, The Society of Voice Arts and Sciences created the Muhammad Ali Voice of Humanity Honor, which is presented at its annual Voice Arts Awards.
+The award was created in collaboration with the Muhammad Ali Center.

 On January 16, 2019, the Louisville Regional Airport Authority voted to change the name of the city's main airport to "Louisville Muhammad Ali International Airport" in honor of Muhammad Ali.

-In 2024, Muhammad Ali was inducted into the WWE Hall of Fame by The Undertaker.
+In 2024, Muhammad Ali was inducted into the WWE Hall of Fame by The Undertaker at the ceremony.

 Basketball is a team sport played on a rectangular court...